 This is not an offer to sell you our securities and we are not soliciting you to buy our securities.
 The offering is made solely by the Offering Circular.
-The purchase of our securities is subject to risks, which are described in our Offering Circular.
-We will offer and sell our securities only in states where authorized.
+The securities are unsecured debt securities subject to terms, conditions, and risks, which are described in our Offering Circular, including risk of possible loss of the amount invested.
+Cornerstone Fund will offer and sell securities only in states where authorized.
+Payment is dependent on Cornerstone Fund's financial condition at the time payment is due.
 Not FDIC or SIPC insured.
 Not a bank deposit.
 Not guaranteed by the United Church of Christ.
 Past performance is no guarantee of future results.
+View the Offering Circular at www.cornerstonefund.org/circular